Home

 Slack takes the lead.
 Where Skype’s search features are very basic, Slack has an advanced search feature which is a must-have for all business collaboration.

-And if you want a tool that offers everything including quality video calls, video conferencing, file sharing, desktop sharing, work-scheduling, and integrations, you should definitely consider Troop Messenger - an indigenous communication app for world-wide use.
-With Troop Messenger, you get all contemporary features for addressing your business needs and necessities.
-Not only can you make unlimited groups, send one-on-one messages, but also recall the sent messages, use advanced single search filters, retrieve messages across time, make favorite users, and create a splashboard.
+And if you want a tool that offers everything including quality video calls, video conferencing, file sharing, desktop sharing, work scheduling, and integrations, you should definitely consider Troop Messenger - an indigenous communication app for worldwide use.
+With Troop Messenger, you get all the contemporary features for addressing your business needs and necessities.
+Not only can you make unlimited groups, and send one-on-one messages, but also recall the sent messages, use advanced single search filters, retrieve messages across time, make favorite users, and create a splashboard.

 This business collaboration software also has features like live location sharing, confidentially chat windows, and data recording features.
 There are a lot more great things that you can do with Troop Messenger.